Emergency Procedures

 1 - The aircraft will trigger the parachute system automatically.

-2 - Prepare to take action.
+2 - Prepare to take post-impact action.

 Flyaway